quantlab-tutorium/tutorium-2021-1/ReadMe.md

 This project contains exercises to be worked on during the quantlab tutorium.
 Very often you will find a test in **src/test/java**, which you can use to check your solutions.
 Of course you can also create your own main method to run your code, while working on the problem.
 The following week you will often find a (possible) solution in **src/solution/java**.
 If you have problems or questions always feel free to ask!

+## 05/03 Debugging in eclipse

+We go through some of the debugging tools that eclipse has to offer.
+We also discuss throwing and handling exceptions.

+### Debugging

+Use the stack trace and debugging tools to find the errors in `SpyCipher` and `SequenceNDivbyAverage`.
+There are tests as well as a main method to run for each class.

+### ArithmeticException

+The function sin(x)/((x+pi)(x-pi)) is undefined for x=+-pi.
+However, it can be continuously extended.
+Please change the class `ContinuousExtension` so it works for all x.
+Do NOT use an if clause to check for pi, but try to use a try/catch for the exception.

 ## 04/26 Submitting assignments

 We take a more in depth look into git and github.
 In particular we review how to submit your assignments.